CodePadawans/ataru/README.md

     - kramdown (~> 1.0)
     - thor (~> 0.1)

-- You need to create the setup file (for more info read Setup section).
+- In most cases, you need to create the setup file (for more info read Setup section).

 ## Usage as command line tool